5 tips for executing in cross-functional world

 If you document your vision, it allows you to refer back to your requirements and objectives to ensure no scope creep.
 If you have to, make a list to document and communicate decisions made along the way.

-Tip #2: Establishing a single point of contact and empowering people
+Tip #2: Establish a single point of contact and empowering people

 Streamline feedback and decision-making